vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 fetch the TLSA records directly from DNS.

 The ExtSupportLifetime element of the extension provides a counter-measure against such downgrade attacks.
-It's value represents the number of hours that the TLS server (or cluster of servers serving the same Server Name) commit to serving this extension in the future.
+Its value represents the number of hours that the TLS server (or cluster of servers serving the same Server Name) commit to serving this extension in the future.
 This is referred to as the "pinning time" or "extension pin"